Mon - Thur 7.30-15.30 Fri 7.30-14.00

 The set up of a conformal coating production line regardless of the application method has many similar characteristics.

-Want to find out more about setting up a conformal coating facility?
+Planning to set up a conformal coating facility?

 Three key points you should know about polyurethane conformal coatings when using them for protecting electronic circuit boards